Carpet Makes a Welcome Addition to Your Home

 ANCHOR – Adds Beauty and Style

-New carpet is the lowest VOC-emitting flooring choice available.
-It actually acts as a passive air filter, trapping dust, pollen, and particles and then removing them from the breathing zone.
+New carpet is one of the lowest volatile organic compound (VOC)-emitting flooring choice available.
+Different from hard floors, carpet acts as a passive air filter, trapping dust, pollen, and particles and, therefore, removing them from the breathing zone.
+Studies have shown that people with asthma and allergy problems have seen symptoms improve with carpet.

-Carpet provides actual thermal insulation and resistance, or R-value.
-In colder climates or seasons, it retains warm air longer, an energy conservation benefit.
+Carpet provides thermal insulation and resistance, or R-value.
+In colder climates or seasons, carpet retains warm air longer than other flooring types.
+In addition to keeping your home cozy in the winter, this attribute conserves energy.
 Carpet also provides a comfortable place to sit, play, or work and gives a room an overall warmer feeling.

 Big screen TVs, speaker phones, computers, and sound systems make our homes noisy places.
-Carpet helps to absorb these sounds.
+Carpet helps to absorb these sounds, making it easier to work, learn, and sleep.
 Adding a cushion pad beneath your carpet reduces noise even further.
 Carpet also works as a sound barrier between floors by helping to block sound transmission to rooms below.
-Carpet on stairs also helps mask the sound of constant foot traffic.
+Carpet on stairs dampens the sound of foot traffic.

 ANCHOR – Indoor Air Quality